 For nearly 16 years, Rich States, Poor States: ALEC-Laffer State Economic Competitiveness Index has been a guiding light for legislators to help improve their state’s Economic Outlook.
 Chronicling how economic policy can cause Americans to “vote with their feet” has provided lawmakers with the evidence and arguments necessary to pursue free market policy solutions.

-Today, ALEC debuts the second episode in its 50th Anniversary video series featuring co-authors Dr. Arthur B. Laffer, Stephen Moore and Jonathan Williams, as well as free market champion Philip Gunn (Mississippi Speaker of the House and ALEC 2020 National Chairman), discussing the origins and impact of 16 years of Rich States, Poor States.
+Our second episode in the ALEC 50th Anniversary video series features co-authors Dr. Arthur B. Laffer, Stephen Moore and Jonathan Williams, as well as free market champion Philip Gunn (Mississippi Speaker of the House and ALEC 2020 National Chairman), discussing the origins and impact of 16 years of Rich States, Poor States.

 In the aftermath of the 2008 financial crisis, states were looking to tax increases as the solution to their budget woes as opposed to cutting spending.
 At the time, economists Dr. Arthur B. Laffer and Stephen Moore approached ALEC with the idea of building a tool that state legislators could use to implement pro-growth, free market policy solutions.
 The result was Rich States, Poor States: ALEC-Laffer State Economic Competitiveness Index, and in the 15 years since its inception, it has been the inspiration for many economic policy success stories.
 As co-author Stephen Moore explains: